Flamengo fans angered by rock star's rude gesture

 Fans of Flamengo, who claim to be the best-supported club in Brazil with more than 30 million fans, were outraged by the incident and forced Smith to quickly backtrack.

-"I want to apologise for my inappropriate antics at the drum clinic, my joke about team rivalries went too far," Smith said on twitter.
+"I want to apologize for my inappropriate antics at the drum clinic, my joke about team rivalries went too far," Smith said on twitter.
 "Flamenco (sic) fans...I'm sorry."